MOSEK/MosekCOModel.rust/README.md

 optimizer C API, where `MosekModel` is an attempt to create an interface that is more like the MOSEK Fusion modelling interface.

+Currently, it implements most of the functionality of Fusion, although not parameterized expressions.
+It also does some things slightly differently due to differences in language features between Rust and the Fusion API languages:
+- Dimensionality of objects (variables, constraints, expressions) is part of the object type, which means that it is checked at compile-time rather than at evaluation time.
+- Nearly everything is *generic* and function calls are fully resolved at compile time, where Fusion use abstract base classes and virtual functions.

 # Design principle
 `MosekModel` allows building a model of the form
 ```